amit2x/trolley-tracker/README.md

 ```

 Everything else in this project (`shared/config.py`, `shared/auth.py`,
-the scripts in `database/`) exists to **support** this chain — they set
+the scripts in `database/`, and the firmware in `ESP32/`) exists to
-things up, maintain the database, or handle logins securely.
+**support** this chain — they set things up, maintain the database,
+handle logins securely, or run on the physical hardware itself.
 None of
 them are the "main" program by themselves; they're the scaffolding that
 lets `backend.py` and `app.py` do their jobs correctly.